 Sizing ducts will also take into account the type of cooling system your home uses.
 Heat pumps produce a consistent, even air flow, and they often require larger ducts than a forced-air system does.
 Forced-air central air conditioners operate differently, producing short but strong blasts of cooled air.
 If you’re upgrading your existing A/C to a more efficient one, you may be able to install a smaller-sized system.
 In both cases, sizing the ducts will ensure that they can handle the air flow and capacity of the newly installed system.

 For the ultimate home comfort and energy savings, sizing ducts is imperative.
-For more information, contact Sherlock Heating & Air Conditioning.
+For more information, contact Sherlock Plumbing Heating & Air.
 We take care of homeowners throughout the San Diego area.